Kanomble/celery_blast/README.md

 <a name="blast_database"></a>
 ## BLAST Databases
 ## BLAST database preparation
-Protein sequence files are downloaded from the NCBI FTP site and are passed to the `makeblastdb` command.
-First the software downloads the refseq assembly summary file from the refseq [FTP](ftp://ftp.ncbi.nih.gov/genomes/refseq/) directory.
+First, you need to tell SymBLAST to download the refseq assembly summary file from the refseq [FTP](ftp://ftp.ncbi.nih.gov/genomes/refseq/) directory.
 The application loads the summary file into a pandas dataframe, that is processed according to the user specifications.
 BLAST database user specifications are the level of assembly completeness (e.g. 'Complete Genome', 'Chromosome', 'Contig' and 'Scaffold') and taxonomic information.

-For example, the user could specify the assembly levels of the new database as `Complete Genome` and `Chromosome` and the `apes.taxids` file as basis for taxonomic limitation.
-According to this setup, the summary file gets filtered by the provided taxids (which reside in the `apes.taxids` file) and the assembly levels, which results into a table with 6 entries (20.04.2021).
-Files for the taxonomic limitations can get uploaded by the user or directly created with the SymBLAST tool.
+E.g. if you want to create a high quality database containing only species from the phylum `Cyanobacteriota`, you have to specify this during database creation.
+This can be done by typing `Cyanobacteriota` into the field "Scientific Names (sep. by ",")" and by checking the assembly levels `Complete Genome` and `Chromosome`.

-If the user submits the form, a `BlastDatabase` model instance and a database directory with a file, that contains the filtered table, is created.
+If the user submits the form, a `BlastDatabase` model instance and a database directory, with a csv file containing the database table, is created.
 The model is saved into the database, the database is not downloaded and formatted directly.
 The download and formatting procedure has to be started separately, which enables the user to validate database entries.
 The download and format process progression is visualized on the database dashboard.
 Available databases are shared between users.

+Protein sequence files are downloaded from the NCBI FTP site and are passed to the `makeblastdb` command.
+Every

 ## Download and formatting procedure of genome assemblies
 If the user presses the download button, a celery asynchronous task is executed.